bghira/SimpleTuner/OPTIONS.md

   --print_filenames     If any image files are stopping the process eg. due to
                         corruption or truncation, this will help identify which is at fault.
+  --print_sampler_statistics
+                        If provided, will print statistics about the dataset sampler.
+This is useful for debugging.
+The default behaviour is to not print sampler statistics.
   --metadata_update_interval METADATA_UPDATE_INTERVAL
                         When generating the aspect bucket indicies, we want to save it every X seconds.
 The default is to save it